Version 0.0.9 -- Last Updated 2022/4/20

 Snarl was a semiotic research project and universal-bridge-language framework built

-off SnorkShown at the bottom of this page. that aimed to find the most effective use of symbolic formation and
+off SnorkShown at the bottom of this page. that aimed to find the most effective use of symbolic implementation for

-implementation for data communication over typical mediums, scalable and transferable
+data communication over typical mediums, scalable and transferable between species and

-between species and modes of communication by allowing for a 'formatless' framework
+modes of communication by allowing for a 'formatless' framework and relative character

-and relative character set.
-This could potentially have let Snarl function as a
+set.
+This could potentially have let Snarl function as a quasi-universal lingua

-quasi-universal lingua franca.
-The Snarl project has been discontinued in pursuit of
+franca.
+Snarl has been discontinued in pursuit of better semiotic frameworks.

 Snarl has no advanced formatting, no read direction, and no diacritical markings or